kdeldycke/kevin-deldycke-blog/content/posts/sony-xperia-e3-d2203-unlock-root-custom-rom.md

 	When the Sony Xperia logo show up, at the very start of the boot process, the front notification LED gets turned on in pink for a couple of seconds while the phone briefly vibrate.

-	And right at that time you press alternatively the `Up` and `Down` volume buttons a couple of times, while the LED last, you'll boot into the custom recovery ROM you just flashed:
+	And right at that time you press alternatively the ++up++ and ++down++ volume buttons a couple of times, while the LED last, you'll boot into the custom recovery ROM you just flashed:

     ![](../uploads/2019/sony-xperia-e3-d2203-lte-cmw-recovery.jpg)